-HTTPS Setup ad X009 PEM Certificate
+HTTPS Setup and X009 PEM Certificate

 HTTPS Setup ×

-CREATE CERTIFICATE R IVE NAME EXTENSION
+CREATE CERTIFICATE R EQUEST SUBJECT ALTERNAT IVE NAME EXTENSION

 CERTIFICATE REQUEST UPLOAD X509 PEM CERTIFICA TE UPLOAD CERTIFICATE FILE

 Paste X509 PEM Certificate T ext

 8 ✓ SUBMIT

 - 3. Copy the text of the Certificate that was issued to you by your Certificate Authority, and paste it into the text field. - 4.
 Click Submit to upload the Certificate to SecureSync.